Code-Institute-Submissions/milestone-68/README.md

 Welcome to my Data Centric Milestone Project for Code Institute.<br>

-The Goal of my project is to build a guide for cheese and wine lovers, who aren't sure where to start with choosing a wine for a cheese or vice versa.
-I wanted the site to be easy to navigate through, by having both the cheese and wine pairing on the same page. <br>
+The goal of my project is to build a guide for cheese and wine lovers, who aren't sure where to start with choosing a wine for a cheese or vice versa.
+I wanted the site to be easy to navigate, by having both the cheese and wine pairings on the same page. <br>

 Any guest of the site can view the pairings, only a registered user can upload,edit and delete there own pairings.